 Conducting regular HR audits helps to guard against these types of issues.
 Whether you are the CHRO who will conduct the audit or someone else who will oversee the process such as an HR specialist, it is important to consider several things while planning your business’s HR audit.

 Everything you should know about your HR compliance audit.

 The following factors will comprise a comprehensive HR compliance audit checklist to help guide your process.

 When to audit

 This will depend on how large your business is.
-Some businesses find that the best way to tackle audits is by process, with one process being examined a month (hiring practices in January, benefits paperwork in February, and so on).
+Some businesses find that the best way to tackle audits is by the process, with one process being examined a month (hiring practices in January, benefits paperwork in February, and so on).
 Other businesses dedicate several months to a full-scale start to finish audit that they complete once a year.
-No matter how your business chooses to analyze your HR processes and procedures, the key component to HR auditing is that the audits are happening regularly, particularly as the business changes and employee laws are changed or added.
+No matter how your business chooses to analyze your HR processes and procedures, the key component to HR auditing is that the audits are happening regularly, particularly as the business changes and employment laws are changed or added.

 What laws to know

 The United States has several employment laws that employers must be familiar with and follow at all times.
 These include: